Get the full, updated Good Morning America book club book list here, with bonus videos and personal recommendations for the best GMA books.

 The Vanishing Half by Brit Bennett

-The Vanishing Half is one book you won’t be able to stop thinking about.
-This #1 New York Times bestseller is the complex story of mesmerizing characters: light-skinned Black identical twin sisters raised in a light-skinned Black Louisiana township.
+The Vanishing Half is one book from the Good Morning America book club you won't be able to stop thinking about.
+This is the complex story of mesmerizing characters: light-skinned Black identical twin sisters raised in a light-skinned Black Louisiana township.

 As teenage girls, they run away to New Orleans.
 Twin sister Stella then secretly leaves and marries a white man, beginning a new secret life as a white woman.
 Meanwhile, estranged twin sister Desiree marries a Black man and has a Black daughter, both dark-skinned.

-It’s jam packed with themes of race, identity, exposure, education, environment and acting that leave you wanting more and thinking about the impact of this work of art.
-I loved The Vanishing Half so much I wrote an entire guide to The Vanishing Half, and it is my favorite book of 2020, my favorite family dramas and my favorite Black Lives Matter books.
-It gets all the stars as far as I’m concerned, and I couldn’t recommend it more highly.
-If you are doing a 50 States of America reading challenge, this also makes a great book for New Orleans.
+It's jam-packed with themes of race, identity, exposure, education, environment and acting that leave you wanting more and thinking about the impact of this work of art.
+I loved The Vanishing Half so much I wrote an entire guide to The Vanishing Half, and it is my favorite book of 2020, one of my favorite family dramas, and one of my favorite Black Lives Matter books.
+It gets all the stars as far as I'm concerned, and I couldn't recommend it more highly of all the GMA books.

 Sex and Vanity by Kevin Kwan